saranshbansal/learn-aws/NOTES_ACCOUNT_SECURITY.md

-# AWS Account management - Oragnisations, OUs, SCPs
+# AWS Account management - Organizations, OUs, SCPs
 - Must have AWS account to access services and create any resources.
 By default creates a `root` account.
 - Recommended to have multiple accounts for serving different environments like dev, test, prod, sandbox.
 - Managing multiple accounts become cumbersome so can use `AWS Organisations`.
 One account can become `manager` account and others become `member` accounts.